 Although many patients report some type of back pain, only one third of spinal fractures actually produce painful symptoms.
 That makes early diagnosis of spine fractures extremely difficult.
 Fractures in the lower spine are associated with greater pain and loss of function than are fractures of the upper spine.

 Symptoms of a spinal fracture may include:

 - Worsening of pain when standing or walking

 - Difficulty and pain when bending or twisting

 - Deformity of the spine, the curved, "hunchback" shape also known as dowager’s hump

 It is possible to fracture more than one bone in the spine.
 This can result in pain that lasts longer than a few weeks.
-If this happens to you and you have severe pain for longer than a few days, check with your GP.
+If this happens to you and you have severe pain for longer than a few days, seek medical advice.
 There may be an additional problem in your spine.
-Also, talk to your GP if you notice a change in your bladder or bowel habits.
+Also, seek medical advice if you notice a change in your bladder or bowel habits.